Eun777/ip/docs/README.md

 ```
 unmark 2
 ```
-Unmark the task at index 2 as done
+Marks the task at index 2 as not done

 ### Delete a task
 ```